The Faculties and School of Studies

 Further information is available on the website: www.waikato.ac.nz/fmis.

-The Faculty of Science and Engineering offers a range of innovative programmes for the undergraduate degrees of Bachelor of Engineering with Honours, Bachelor of Science, and the Bachelor of Science (Technology).
-Graduate degrees offered include the Master of Engineering, Master of Science, Master of Science (Research), Master of Science (Technology), and Master of Environmental Science, all of which may be awarded with Honours, the Master of Philosophy, and the Doctor of Philosophy.
-There is also a range of graduate and postgraduate certificates and diplomas available.
-The Faculty provides strongly research-led education, and has more than 240 students enrolled in masters and doctorate degrees.
-The Faculty hosts two research institutes and several research centres including: The Environmental Research Institute, and Te Waiora - the Joint Institute for Freshwater Management (hosted jointly with NIWA), the International Centre for Terrestrial Antarctic Research, the Centre for Biodiversity and Ecology Research, the Waikato Centre for Advanced Materials, and the Energy Research Group.
+The Faculty of Science and Engineering offers a unique interdisciplinary environment with degree programmes across life sciences, earth sciences and the whole range of engineering.
+The Faculty of Science and Engineering's undergraduate degrees consist of the Bachelor of Engineering with Honours, Bachelor of Science, and the Bachelor of Science (Technology).
+Graduate degrees, which may be awarded with Honours, include the Master of Engineering, Master of Science, Master of Science (Research), Master of Science (Technology), Master of Environmental Science, and the Master of Engineering Professional Practice.
+The Master of Philosophy, and the Doctor of Philosophy are also available as well a range of graduate and postgraduate certificates and diplomas.
+The Faculty provides strongly research-led education, and has more than 270 students enrolled in masters and doctorate degrees.
+The Faculty hosts two research institutes and several research centres including: The Environmental Research Institute, and Te Waiora (the Joint Institute for Freshwater Management hosted jointly with NIWA), the International Centre for Terrestrial Antarctic Research, the Centre for Biodiversity and Ecology Research, the Waikato Centre for Advanced Materials, and the Energy Research Group.
 The Faculty also hosts the Waikato Radio Carbon Dating Laboratory.
-The School of Engineering's research is organised into six themes; Water and Waste Processing, Advanced Materials and Manufacturing, Sensors and Signal Processing, Energy Efficiencies & Electrification, Agri Engineering and Robotics, and Resilient and Sustainable Infrastructures.

 Further information is available on the website: www.sci.waikato.ac.nz.